hyperledger/besu-docs/docs/HowTo/Interact/APIs/Using-JSON-RPC-API.md

 description: How to access the Hyperledger Besu API using JSON-RPC
 ---

-# JSON-RPC over HTTP and WebSockets
+# JSON-RPC over HTTP, WebSockets and IPC

 To enable JSON-RPC over HTTP or WebSockets, use the [`--rpc-http-enabled`](../../../Reference/CLI/CLI-Syntax.md#rpc-http-enabled) and [`--rpc-ws-enabled`](../../../Reference/CLI/CLI-Syntax.md#rpc-ws-enabled) options.

+To enable JSON-RPC over an IPC socket, use the `--Xrpc-ipc-enabled` option.

+!!! caution

+    `--Xrpc-ipc-enabled` is an experimental option.

 {!global/Postman.md!}